 * Ikoma Wild Camp, Serengeti Wild Camp or Serengeti Wildebeest Camp

-Experience a day of tranquility in the Serengeti, renowned for its stunning landscapes and the remarkable Great Wildebeest Migration.
-The park is teeming with vast herds of wildlife, including wildebeest, zebras, and antelopes, while predators like lions and cheetahs roam among the numerous kopjes dotting the terrain.
-The diverse scenery ranges from expansive grasslands in the south to savanna interspersed with acacia trees in the center, transitioning to hilly, wooded grasslands in the north, and culminating in extensive woodlands and black clay plains to the west.
+Discover a peaceful day in the Serengeti, famous for its breathtaking views and the incredible Great Wildebeest Migration.
+The park is alive with large groups of animals, such as wildebeest, zebras, and antelopes, while predators like lions and cheetahs wander among the many kopjes scattered across the landscape.
+The varied scenery includes wide grasslands in the south, savanna dotted with acacia trees in the center, hilly wooded grasslands in the north, and expansive woodlands and black clay plains to the west.

 Overnight at one of our Wild Camps* (with lunch, dinner & breakfast)